What is Acceptance Rate in College and Is It Important?

-In simple terms, it is the rate at which a given school accepts applicants.
+In simple terms, acceptance rate is the rate at which a given school accepts applicants.
 It’s the percentage of students that a school admits to their incoming class based on the total number of students that applied.
-This number is calculated by dividing the number of accepted students by the total number of applications.
+Acceptance rate is calculated by dividing the number of accepted students by the total number of applications.

 Two colleges can admit the same number of students but have completely different acceptance rates.
 Uh, what?
 Look at it this way: this year, Harvard accepted 2,056 out of 39,506 applications.Thus, 2,056 ÷ 39,506 = 5.2% acceptance rate.
 But if another school also accepted 2,056 students, but the number of applications they received was smaller, their acceptance rate would be higher.